The Big Bend Region

 The Big Bend region in Far West Texas is a majestic place.
 It’s where the Texas mountains and the Chihuahuan Desert collide.
 It’s where you can hike in the morning, river raft in the afternoon, and stargaze at night.
 Here, you forget about the constraints of time, emails and to-dos, and instead are guided by the daily dance of the sun and moon over this large sky.

-Consider Marfa your headquarters, where the beds are comfy, the salsa’s spicy, and the margaritas are cold.
+Consider Marfa your headquarters, with comfortable beds and great food and drinks.
 Just what you’ll want after a long hike, leisure bike ride, or photo safari.
 There are several West Texas road trips to check out that include favorite state and national parks in Texas.

 From Marfa, head to Big Bend National Park and Big Bend Ranch State Park via the River Road, one of Texas' most scenic drives.
 See Fort Leaton State Historic Site near Presidio, learn about the Chihuahuan Desert at Barton Warnock Environmental Center in Lajitas, and grab souvenirs in Terlingua Ghost Town.